Luvolunov/vanilla-router/README.md

 Router was built with vanilla javascript.

 ## Design patterns
-The app contains sush patterns as observer, factory, singleton, etc.
+The app contains such patterns as observer, factory, singleton, etc.

 ## Items
 There are in app: